Nowhere on Earth will take your breath away like Down Under.

 Australian Capital Territory

 Canberra, Australia’s capital is a small but cosmopolitan city located between Sydney and Melbourne.
-It’s home to some renowned galleries, museums, and parliament houses, and it’s a fantastic base from which to explore historic townships and the beautiful south coast including Berry, Kangaroo Valley, and Jervis Bay in Booderee National Park to name just a few.
+As home to the Australian National Collection, you can explore significant culture, art and history throughout museums, galleries, and archives.
+You can discover our parliament houses, embassies, landmarks, markets, shopping, food, and wine, and it’s a fantastic base from which to explore historic townships and the beautiful south coast including Batemans Bay and Jervis Bay in Booderee National Park to name just a few.